FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ```

 #### Network capture
 **Source** 💻 is a Laptop attempting `ssh user@example.com`. **Target** 🌍 is the server with port 22 open.
 Here is what traffic look like if it's not going through and being filtered by a smart firewall, which inspects traffic.
+Capture performed on **Source** 💻 Laptop.

 <table>
 	<thead>